 What’s an executor and an attorney?

 A will is a legal document outlining your final wishes for your possessions, property, and money.
-Your executor is the person who ‘collects’ your estate – gaining access to bank accounts and the like.
-They’ll then distribute your estate to your beneficiaries according to your will.
+Your executor is the person who collects your estate, gaining access to bank accounts and other assets.
+They then distribute your estate to your beneficiaries according to your will.
 Remember, Power of Attorney isn’t included in your will.

 A Lasting Power of Attorney (LPA) gives someone the legal right to act on your behalf when you lack the physical or mental capacity to do so.
-It’s good to put one in place if you’ve been diagnosed with an illness like dementia, you’re going into hospital, or even ‘just in case’.
-Depending on the type of LPA you get, your attorney can manage your financial or medical affairs – and you can keep control over decisions made through your LPA.
+It’s sensible to put one in place if you’ve been diagnosed with an illness like dementia, you’re going into hospital, or simply as a precaution.
+Depending on the type of LPA you choose, your attorney can manage your financial or medical affairs, while you can still keep control over decisions made through your LPA.

 How many executors or attorneys can you have?

-It’s sensible to name at least two executors or attorneys, so that one can act as a substitute if your first choice is unable to act.
+It’s sensible to name at least two executors or attorneys, so one can act as a substitute if your first choice is unable to do so.
 Before naming multiple attorneys and executors, consider how well they work together.
-It’s a lot of responsibility to take on, with many people depending on them to act swiftly, decisively, and in your best interests.
+It’s a significant responsibility, and others will depend on them to act swiftly, decisively, and in your best interests.

 When you name more than one attorney or executor, you’ll need to decide how they make decisions.
 Decisions can be made:

-- Jointly – when decisions are made jointly, it means everyone must agree before action can be taken.
+- Jointly – everyone must agree before action can be taken.

-- Jointly and severally – decisions that are made ‘jointly and severally’ means attorneys and executors can act on their own (severally) or as a group (jointly), as they prefer.
+- Jointly and severally – attorneys and executors can act on their own or together, depending on what is needed.

-Your will or Power of Attorney can specific that some affairs to be decided jointly, while others are decided jointly and severally.
+Your will or Power of Attorney can specify that some matters must be decided jointly, while others can be handled jointly and severally.

 What happens when joint attorneys or executors disagree?

-Sometimes, even with all your careful planning, disagreements can arise.
-For example, selling a property to a beneficiary rather than on the open market, or undertaking certain medical treatments can cause feuds between warring factions.
+Sometimes, even with careful planning, disagreements can arise.
+For example, disputes may happen over selling a property to a beneficiary rather than on the open market, or over certain medical treatments.

 So, how can disagreements be avoided?

-- Split responsibilities – your will and your LPA both give you power to determine who takes on which duties.
+- Split responsibilities – your will and your LPA both let you decide who takes on which duties.
 Use this to your advantage.

-- Communication – miscommunication (or wilful misunderstanding) is often to blame.
-Feuding executors and attorneys should calmly and empathetically discuss controversial decisions.
+- Communication – miscommunication, or deliberate misunderstanding, is often the cause.
+Feuding executors and attorneys should calmly and respectfully discuss difficult decisions.

-- Compromise – decisions regarding a will should be reflect your own.
-LPA decisions should always place your best interests at heart.
+- Compromise – decisions regarding a will should reflect your wishes.
+LPA decisions should always be made in your best interests.

 How can disputes be resolved?

-The best way to resolve is a dispute is for both parties to sort it between themselves.
-Time needs to be set aside to see if a mutual agreement can be reached.
-These meetings can be formal or informal, and both parties should aim to persuade the other.
+The best way to resolve a dispute is for both parties to sort it out between themselves.
+Time should be set aside to see whether a mutual agreement can be reached.
+These discussions can be formal or informal, but both sides should aim to find a practical solution.

-If this proves impossible, the next step is to reach out to an independent mediator.
+If this proves impossible, the next step is to contact an independent mediator.

-There are many legal reasons why a third-party mediator is introduced, for example, during employment or family disputes.
-If attorneys and executors are struggling to find common ground, a mediator can make sure both sides are heard and even offer tailored advice and solutions.
+Mediators are often used in legal disputes, including family and employment matters.
+If attorneys and executors are struggling to find common ground, a mediator can ensure both sides are heard and may suggest practical ways forward.

-When even a mediator fails, it’s time to take the dispute to the courts.
-If you find yourself in this position, always get legal advice.
+If mediation fails, the dispute may need to go to court.
+If you find yourself in this position, always seek legal advice.

 LPA

-If acting jointly, and no decisions can be made, a court may decide to cancel the LPA unless there’s a named replacement.
-If acting jointly and severally, one attorney can choose to stop acting in that capacity without affecting the existing LPA.
+If attorneys are acting jointly and cannot agree, a court may decide to cancel the LPA unless a replacement attorney has been named.
+If attorneys are acting jointly and severally, one attorney can choose to stop acting without affecting the existing LPA.

 Wills

-If two or more executors disagree, it’s possible to get an executor removed by the court if it best serves the estate (in other words, to make sure your possessions are distributed as you wanted).
-When no substitute executor has been named, the court also has the legal right to appoint a replacement.
+If two or more executors disagree, the court can remove an executor if doing so is in the best interests of the estate and helps ensure your wishes are carried out properly.
+If no substitute executor has been named, the court can also appoint a replacement.

 Preparing for the future

-Choosing the right executor or attorney is really important, making sure your family are taken care of when you can’t look after them (or yourself) any more.
+Choosing the right executor or attorney is extremely important.
+It helps make sure your family is taken care of when you can no longer manage things yourself.

-Whatever the future holds, making a will and LPA sorted will be a weight off your mind.
-Get it right first time with legal professionals who take the time to understand your needs.
-It’s easy – just a few questions and you can find and compare solicitors near you for free.
+Whatever the future holds, getting your will and LPA sorted can give you real peace of mind.
+Getting it right first time with legal professionals who understand your needs can make the process much easier.
+With just a few questions, you can find and compare solicitors near you for free.